Glossary

 Chargeback

-The reversal of payment (i.e., the return of funds) to a customer.
-Chargebacks occur after payment has been collected.
-They are different from a return or refund because chargebacks usually occur when customers did not authorize the payment and they contact their payment provider to reverse the payment.
+Chargeback is the reversal of payment (i.e., the return of funds) to a customer.
+It occurs after payment has been collected.
+Chargebacks are different from returns or refunds because they usually occur when customers did not authorize the payment and contact their payment provider to reverse the payment.

 COD